UK running cost calculator

 See the exact steps behind the estimate so the result stays easy to sense-check.

 This calculator estimates the energy needed to heat water from 15°C to boiling point, then applies the current default UK electricity unit rate.
-It is an estimate because kettle efficiency, water temperature and tariff can vary.
+Kettle efficiency, water temperature and tariffs vary.

 1. Total water needed per day = cups per day x cup size